This well is used to monitor water levels in the Chalk Group aquifer to the east of King’s Lynn in Norfolk, eastern England.

 Hydrogeological setting

-A well monitoring levels in the Norfolk Chalk aquifer to the east of King’s Lynn.
-The Chalk is overlain by about 12 metres of Lowestoft Formation till (clay with gravel, sometimes with a basal layer of sand and gravel).
+A well monitoring levels in the chalk aquifer to the east of King’s Lynn.
+The Chalk Group is overlain by about 12 m of Lowestoft Formation till (clay with gravel, sometimes with a basal layer of sand and gravel).

 Geological map of the area around Washpit Farm.
 BGS © UKRI.